-Keep in mind that some women with pelvic floor prolapse may not experience any symptoms.
+Keep in mind that some women will not experience any symptoms.

 Causes of Pelvic Floor Prolapse

-If you are suffering from pelvic floor prolapse, several different treatment options are available.
+If you are suffering, several different treatment options are available.
 These options include:

 - Physical therapy – Some patients may benefit from physical therapy designed to rehabilitate the muscles in the pelvic floor.